 swimming pools and

-hot tubs―all year long―in your own backyard, your neighbor's, or on vacation.
+hot tubs―in your own backyard, your neighbor's, or on

-Fact: Most drownings in kids 4 and under happen in home swimming pools.
+Fact: Most drownings in kids age 4 and under happen in home swimming pools.

-Consumer Product Safety Commission (CPSC) studied drownings among children age 4 and under in Arizona, California, and Florida, where pools are especially common.
+The U.S. Consumer Product Safety Commission (CPSC) studied drownings among children age 4 and under in Arizona, California and Florida, where pools are especially common.
 It found that nearly 70% of the children were not expected to be at or in the pool, yet they were found in the water.
-In fact, 46% of the children were last seen in the house.
+In fact, 46% of the children were last seen inside their home.

-Between 2013 and 2015, most (58%) drownings among children age 4 and under took place in a pool or spa at their own home.
-Most children drowned when they wander out of the house and fell into a swimming pool that was not fenced off from the house.
+The majority of drownings among children age 1-4 happen in swimming pools, often at home.
+Most children this age who've drowned wandered outside and fell into a swimming pool that was not fenced off from the house.
 They slipped out a door, climbed out a window, or even crawled through a doggy door to access the pool.

 Fact: Fences are the most effective, proven way to prevent drowning of young children.